Center for Appropriate Transport: History

 To create the center, Jan VanderTuin gathered the founding core group, which included bicycle retailer and activist Kurt Jensen, writer and racer Jason Moore, environmental activist Tom Bowerman, and Rain Magazine editors Greg Bryant and Danielle Janes.
 Bryant was instrumental in bringing Oregon Cycling into CAT, and obtaining non-profit status.
 CAT opened on November 20, 1992.

 Within a few years CAT and Rain Magazine were no longer partners, and by 1995 the emphasis turned to youth education when CAT began contracting with local school districts to work with youth in need of a hands-on education.
-CAT is an alternative education program registered with the Oregon Department of Education and as such is one of the few publicly funded bicycle schools in the United States.
+CAT was an alternative education program registered with the Oregon Department of Education and as such was one of the few publicly funded bicycle schools in the United States.